RetroReversing/retroReversing/pages/n64/Turok64SourceCode.md

 # Cartridge and Development Hardware
 <section class="postSection">
   <img src="/public/N64/N64Cart_NUS_01A_01.png" class="wow bounceInLeft postImage" />
-  <p>The Game was cut on to 8 megabyte cartridges meaning assets needed to be compressed or cut in order to fit everything on the cartridge.</p>
+  <div markdown="1">The Game was cut on to 8 megabyte cartridges meaning assets needed to be compressed or cut in order to fit everything on the cartridge.</div>
 </section>

 ## Official Development Hardware